rokaiaMohamed/cloud-devops-udacity/deploy-high-availability-web-app-using-cloud-formation/README.md

-this repo is for save the project on cloud devops udacity course.
+this is project to deploy high availabilaty web application using cloud formation.